 Do I need to re-apply every year?

-Career and Technical Student Organizations are a nationally recognized organization that focuses on the career and technical program a student is enrolled in.
-They provide leadership and competitive opportunities based around the CTSO career theme.
+Career and Technical Student Organizations are nationally recognized organizations that focus on the Career and Technical Education programs in which a student is enrolled.
+These CTSOs provide leadership and competitive opportunities based around the CTSO career theme.

 What is "Articulation"?

 Articulation is earning college credit through participation in a high school program.
 For example, a student in an Early Childhood Education program may earn 6 hours of college credit at Polk State College for completing the program at his/her high school.
 Some articulation agreements require students to pass a specified test or provide a portfolio of work.

 Applications for the 2020-2021 school year for Cambridge AICE, Choice Schools, Career Academies, International Baccalaureate (IB) and Magnet Schools will be accepted November 5 through December 13, 2019.
 Parents must apply online through Parent Portal.